agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 In this section we learned about the idea of _time complexity_ and _space complexity_, how we can use Big-O to measure both things.
-But each one is a tradeoff between the other, and Big-O describes the upper bound of our estimate.
+But each one is a trade-off between the other, and Big-O describes the upper bound of our estimate.

 We're always looking at the _worst case scenario_.
 We want to be pessimistic and